antoinesylvia/game_time_inventory/README.md

-# game_time_inventory
+# game_time_inventory_tracker

-List is based on the book: The Game Console 2.0: A Photographic History from Atari to Xbox
+List below is based on the book: The Game Console 2.0: A Photographic History from Atari to Xbox

+If you ever come out here to Dallas, I would highly recommend checking out the [Videogame History Museum](https://www.youtube.com/watch?v=Le_aHIOZZNQ)!

 -------------------